 The opportunity to seize power is tantalizing for many players who rush to join sides faster than my 5th grade baseball team at recess.

 “And the ten horns…are ten kings, which have received no kingdom as yet [in 100 AD]; but receive power as kings one hour [a short time] with the beast.
 These have one mind, and shall give their power and strength unto the beast.
 These shall make war with the Lamb.”
 (Revelation 17:12-14)

 If we draw our conclusions from a hermeneutical process, these would be the 10 kings in the fourth kingdom that is destroyed at the end time.

 The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces.
 And the ten horns out of this kingdom are ten kings that shall arise.”
 (Daniel 7:23-24)

 “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed:” (Daniel 2)

-Moreover, the last kingdom is split into two legs.
-“A kingdom divided against itself cannot stand” and that may well be its undoing.
+“A kingdom divided against itself cannot stand”will be its undoing.
 The ten kings are not all on the same side.